NTIG-Uppsala/elevhalsa-skylt/README.md

 # How To Change The Information Currently Displayed

 While it is not yet fully implemented, changing the information that is displayed on the monitor will be done by changing the information in [this google spreadsheet](https://docs.google.com/spreadsheets/d/1k0qCUQbKvipCa8dhFcFjccRAWVGSeYF_MJwcu1Fy5Ls/edit#gid=0).
+Our code then downloads the data from google sheets as csv files and then renders the slides with jekyll using the csv data.